pavanbalaji/pavanbalaji.github.io/jobs.md

 Roles and Responsibilities:

  * HPC systems software expert
- * Strong programming ability: Ranging the spectrum of prototype software to production
+ * [For Software Engineer Roles] Strong programming ability: Ranging the spectrum of prototype software to production
- * Proven track record of publishing in top-tier conferences
+ * [For Research Scientist Roles] Proven track record of publishing in top-tier conferences
  * Performance at the core: Ability to identify and improve software and hardware performance bottlenecks
  * Computing-at-scale: Enabling large-scale software deployments in production
  * Ability to work with and develop software solutions for cutting-edge (including off-market) hardware systems